A PR rep's on-site experience with the Flight 965 disaster in Colombia 30 years ago.

 Dusty Weis:

-Often lost in the news coverage and press releases about a disaster like this is the mark that it leaves not just on survivors, but first responders, investigators, and even the company spokespeople who lived the trauma, day in and day out, in the course of their duties.
+But regardless of who is to blame for a tragedy like this, it still leaves a mark… not just on survivors, but first responders, investigators, and even the company spokespeople who lived the trauma, day in and day out, in the course of their duties.
 Jennifer Hudson says there's no way to immerse yourself in someone else's grief like that and emerge unchanged.

 Jennifer Hudson: